Who should attend the STEM Academy?

 What is the STEM Academy?

-The STEM (Science, Technology, Engineering & Math) Academy is a sequence of courses that start in 9th grade, which follows a proven hands-on, real-world problem-solving approach to learning.
+The STEM (Science, Technology, Engineering & Math) Academy is a sequence of courses that start in 9th grade and continues until graduation.
 STEM Academy courses complement traditional mathematics and science courses, and are designed to prepare students for post-secondary education and careers in engineering related fields.
 Students learn and apply the design process, acquire strong teamwork and communication proficiency.
 Students have access to industry standard design software used by companies like Intel, Lockheed Martin and Pixar.